 The Academy’s 2024 weeklong camp, Business Week, will be held at Oregon State University this summer.

 Oregon Business Academy will receive $2,000, and as part of the “Pay It Forward” aspect of the award, it can designate a partner organization to receive an additional $500.
-That designee is Adelente Mujeres in Hillsboro.
+That designee is Adelante Mujeres in Hillsboro.

 Candidates for the Financial Empowerment Awards are identified via nominations to the Oregon Treasury’s financial empowerment initiative.
 Winners are selected by a subcommittee of the Financial Empowerment Advisory Team, which meets quarterly to amplify financial literacy and financial inclusion efforts statewide.